Pre-proposed project Areas (2018-2019)

-Below are some suggestions of projects that you could be a part of.
-In the bullet points, we listed some directions/focuses the project could take, but ultimately it will be up to you.
+Below are some suggestions of project areas that you could be a part of if you joined Project Ignite.
+In the bullet points, we list some directions the project could take, but ultimately the direction will be up to you and your teammates.
 If none of these interest you, consider proposing your own project!

 You could also view archived projects from past years.

 Style transfer is a technique for transferring the artistic style of one image on top of another image.
 For example, you can make a normal photo of a landscape look like Van Gogh’s “A Starry Night.”
 What are ways to apply this technique to make new discoveries?

 Could similar techniques be used to transfer style across mediums?
 For example, could we style an image to match the mood of a literary piece?
 What about a piece of music?

 How can we make style transfer more accessible to everyday photographers?

 Possible areas: machine learning, computer science, art, music